petebids/petebids.github.io/_posts/2023-03-12-spring-boot-transactional-outbox.markdown

 ```
 <br />

 This is where the magic happens.
 The event publisher just writes to a table!
 It gives the developer the sense of publishing an event, to allow for coherent, readable code!
-Should the develoepr care to understand how it is happening
+Should the developer care to understand how it is happening
 <br />